MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

 Let's break this down:

-1. We add another parameter that takes a Bool on whether the user should be written to UserDefaults.
-We give this value a default value of false.
+1. We add another parameter that takes a `Bool` on whether the user should be written to `UserDefaults`.
+We give this value a default value of `false`.
-2. We check if the boolean value for `writeToUserDefaults` is true.
-If so, we write the user object to UserDefaults.
+2. We check if the boolean value for `writeToUserDefaults` is `true`.
+If so, we write the user object to `UserDefaults`.
 3. We use `NSKeyedArchiver` to turn our user object into `Data`.
 We needed to implement the `NSCoding` protocol and inherit from `NSObject` to use `NSKeyedArchiver`.
-4. We store the data for our current user with the key for our current user in `UserDefaults`.
+4. We store the data for our current user with the correct key in `UserDefaults`.

-Great, now we can use this method to store our current user in UserDefaults.
+Great, now we can use this method to store our current user in `UserDefaults`.
 Let's go to our `LoginViewController` to make use of this method when an existing user logs in.

     UserService.show(forUID: user.uid) { (user) in
         if let user = user {